pubkey/eth-crypto/tutorials/signed-data.md

 // > '0xCF3d784002721227F36575eD051Ea2171a528b7D' <- this is the address of our contract
 ```

 Awesome.
 The contract is now on the blockchain.
-To check if it is deployed correclty, lets call a function on it.
+To check if it is deployed correctly, lets call a function on it.

 ```javascript